 Brief: The Global Hawk is a strategic, long-endurance, high-altitude "deep look" ISR platform complementing satellite and manned ISR.
 The system consists of the aircraft and sensors, launch and recovery element (LRE), mission control element (MCE), and comms/mission planning cell.
 The preproduction Block 10 debuted in combat in 2001 and retired in 2011.
-Block 20 was initially equipped with the Enhanced Integrated Sensor Suite (EISS) for imagery intelligence (IMINT).
-Five were eventually converted as EQ-4B Battlefield Airborne Communications Node (BACN) relays before being retired in 2021.
-Block 30 was a multi-intelligence fleet equipped with EO/IR, SAR, and SIGINT sensors.
-ACC's final Block 30 departed Beale on July 7, 2022, destined for conversion by Northrop Grumman as a telemetry platform to support hypersonic weapons testing.
-Block 40 is a ground-moving target surveillance platform equipped with the Multiplatform Radar Technology Insertion Program (MP-RTIP) and the last USAF variant remaining in service.
+The follow-on Block 20 was initially equipped with the Enhanced Integrated Sensor Suite (EISS) for imagery intelligence (IMINT) and five were eventually converted as EQ-4B Battlefield Airborne Communications Node (BACN) relays, retired in 2021.
+The most numerous Block 30 was a multi-intelligence fleet equipped with EO/IR, SAR, and SIGINT sensors retired in 2022 and subsequently converted to telemetry platforms to support hypersonic weapons testing.
+Block 40 is the sole remaining variant and is equipped with the Multiplatform Radar Technology Insertion Program

+(MP-RTIP) sensor for ground-moving target surveillance.
 Its AESA and SAR simultaneously conduct moving target and cruise missile tracking, as well as stationary imagery collection.
-NATO operates a pooled fleet of RQ-4Ds based on the Block 40, which declared initial operating capability with the Allied Ground Surveillance fleet in 2021.
-FY24 funds support Block 40 and Ground Station sustainment through planned retirement in 2027.
-The Ground Station Modernization Program is currently fielding a completely redesigned "cockpit" that incorporates aircraft control, system and ISR sensor monitoring, data dissemination, and adds automated sensor operations and mission planning.
-USAF concluded Edwards-based RQ-4 operations in June 2023, transitioning all-variant development and sustainment testing to Palmdale.
+NATO also operates a pooled fleet of RQ-4Ds based on the Block 40, which declared initial operating capability with the Allied Ground Surveillance fleet in 2021.
+FY25 funds support Block 40 and Ground Station sustainment through planned retirement in 2027.
+RQ-4s deployed to Fairford for the first time on Aug.
+22, 2024, operating alongside U-2s supporting operations in the EUCOM area of operations, in addition to testing concepts for Arctic surveillance.

 Contractors: Northrop Grumman; Raytheon; L3Harris.
 First Flight: Feb.
 28, 1998.

-Delivered: August 2003-present.
+Delivered: August 2003-circa April 2017.

 IOC: August 2011 (Block 30); August 2016 (Block 40).
 Production: 45 (USAF).

 Inventory: Nine (Block 40).
-Operator: ACC, AFMC.

 Aircraft Location: Grand Forks AFB, N.D.
-(Block 40); forward operating locations: Andersen AFB, Guam; NAS Sigonella, Italy; Yokota AB, Japan.
-Active Variants:
+(Block 40); forward operating locations: Andersen AFB, Guam; NAS Sigonella, Italy; RAF Fairford, U.K; Yokota AB, Japan.